Prof. Khaled B. LETAIEF Shares the Joy of His High-Achieving Career

 There is a way

-As an optimist with strong passions, he has demonstrated by actions his motto “Where there’s is a will, there’s a way.”
+As an optimist with strong passions, he has demonstrated by actions his motto “Where there’s a will, there’s a way.”

 “You need to have a vision, but the most important thing is the execution.
 A vision without execution is only a dream.
 I love challenges and try to set ambitious goals,” he says.
 Often considered a visionary with superb execution power and management skills, he accomplishes “impossible missions” and succeeds in motivating, leading, attracting, and working with talents.